krzysu/circle-elements-with-nextjs/README.md

 ### 1. Initialize Circle SDK (Server-Side)

-Create a centralized SDK initialization module.
-This file exports a function that creates a new Circle SDK instance with your credentials.
-By keeping this on the server side, we ensure your API credentials remain secure:

-Location: `src/libs/circle-sdk.server.ts` (server-side utility)
+First, create a centralized module for SDK initialization.
+This is important for several reasons:

+- Keeps SDK configuration in one place, making it easier to maintain
+- Ensures consistent SDK instance usage across your application
+- Protects your API credentials by keeping them server-side only
+- Prevents accidental exposure of sensitive information to the client

+Create a new file at `src/libs/circle-sdk.server.ts` and add the following code to initialize the Circle SDK:

 ```typescript
 import { initiateDeveloperControlledWalletsClient } from "@circle-fin/developer-controlled-wallets";